 The Group seeks to minimize the effects of certain of these risks by using derivative financial instruments to hedge risk exposures.
-The use of financial derivatives is governed by QatarEnergy (formerly Qatar Petroleum)'s policies approved by the board of directors, which provide written principles on foreign exchange risk, the use of financial derivatives and non-derivative financial instruments, and the investment of excess liquidity.
+The use of financial derivatives is governed by QatarEnergy's policies approved by the board of directors, which provide written principles on foreign exchange risk, the use of financial derivatives and non-derivative financial instruments, and the investment of excess liquidity.
 Compliance with policies and exposure limits is reviewed by the internal auditors on a continuous basis.
-QatarEnergy (formerly Qatar Petroleum) does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
+QatarEnergy does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
 There have been no changes in the objectives, policies and processes for managing and measuring risk from the previous year.